raorjun/SMathhacks-2024-Project/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Acknowledgements
-We would like to thank the SMathhacks 2024 organizers for providing us with the opportunity to work on this project.
+We would like to thank the SMathhacks 2024 organizers for providing us with the opportunity to work on this project!